ColeTownsend/Meeet-Blog/_posts/2014-08-26-Tuesday-Forecast-One.md

 - Fully implement direct messages
 - Re-implement "People"
-- Secure 2 new discounts for the Teem
+- Secure 2 new discounts for the Teeem
 - Reach 60% of our Kickstarter goal